-Click Next to advance to the Select name and folder option.

 - Step 8.
-Specify a name and location for the deployed OVF template. - a.
+Click Next to advance to the Select name and folder option. - Step 9.
+From the Select name and folder panel, use the following steps to specify a name and location for the deployed OVF template: - a.
 Name the deployed OVF template as the vSIM VM.
 The name can be up to 80 characters and must be unique within the vCenter Server VM folder. - b.
 Select the data center where the vSIM VM is deployed. - c.
-Click Next to advance to the Select storage option. - Step 9.
-Select the storage location for the deployed template, as shown in Figure 9: Select the storage location . - a.
+Click Next to advance to the Select storage option. - Step 10.
+From the Select storage panel, select the storage location for the deployed template, as shown in Figure 9: Select the storage location, using the following steps: - a.
 Select a virtual disk format. - b.
 Select a VM storage policy. - c.
 Click Next to advance to the Setup networks option.

-For more information about the virtual disk format for your configuration, go to www.vmware.com
+For more information about the virtual disk format for your configuration, go to www.vmware.com.